commandus/lorawan-network-server/README.md

 Option -l set plugins directory path:

 - -l, --plugins=<path>        plugin directory.
 Default 'plugins'

+If lora-print has no plugins, it can not parse payload data itself.

 There is pkt2 plugin in example-plugin.
 For instance, lora-print utility can parse payload by the packet description in proto file using pkt2 plugin.